dsu-arl/pace-ai-dojo/machine-learning/level1/DESCRIPTION.md

 Linear regression is a fundamental machine learning algorithm used for predicting continuous values.
 The goal is to find the linear relationship between input features (independent variables) and the target variable (dependent variable).
+Linear regression is like drawing a straight line to connect points on a graph.
+Imagine you want to know how much candy you can buy with your money.
+The line helps you see the relationship between how much money you have (input) and how much candy you can get (output).
+It finds the best line that shows this relationship!

 To define a linear regression model, we first need to import it from the sklearn module: